audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 While much of [_Blue Weekend_](/reviews/wolf-alice-blue-weekend/) saw Wolf Alice go in a new direction, “Smile” was a raucous throwback that wouldn’t seem out of place on their debut, [_My Love Is Cool_](/reviews/wolf-alice-my-love-is-cool/).
 It kicks off with a bit of distortion and gritty electric guitar before Ellie Rowsell’s sultry vocals come in with a girlish husk and playfully biting enunciation, bringing a certain ’80s pop-rock charm that I can’t quite put my finger on but absolutely love.

-“Smile” is about self-confidence and not taking any shit from anyone (‘I am what I am and I’m good at it / And you don't like me?
-Well that isn't fucking relevant’), and the dichotomy between Rowsell’s softer vocals on the chorus and the rest of the band’s growling rock instrumentation plays to the same strengths that Wolf Alice have exhibited consistently over the years.
+“Smile” is about self-confidence and not taking any shit from anyone (‘I am what I am and I’m good at it / And you don’t like me?
+Well that isn’t fucking relevant’), and the dichotomy between Rowsell’s softer vocals on the chorus and the rest of the band’s growling rock instrumentation plays to the same strengths that Wolf Alice have exhibited consistently over the years.
 I don’t think we heard anything that new here from Wolf Alice, but that doesn’t stop “Smile” from being an incredibly cool track.

 ---